mukul-rathi/old-personal-website/posts/demystifying-deep-learning/maths-behind-deep-learning/index.md

 Having done this, we will apply the principles we have learnt to more complex neural networks, taking advantage of the frameworks to reduce the incidental complexity of implementing these networks.

-The direction of the series is currently being fleshed out, with the posts either unpublished or in draft form on the website.
-I have already implemented the core neural networks from scratch  and written up Jupyter Notebooks [here](http://github.com/mukul-rathi/blogPost-tutorials) that will accompany future blog posts.

-I would really appreciate any feedback on what you would like to see from such a series and on the draft posts already published on the website.
+I would really appreciate any feedback on what you would like to see from such a series and on the posts already published on the website.